Drawing to the Screen

 cursor_x = HSTEP

 The code increases cursor_y and resets cursor_xIn the olden days of typewriters, increasing y meant feeding in a new line, and resetting x meant returning the carriage that printed letters to the left edge of the page.
-So ASCII standardizes two separate characters—“carriage return” and “line feed”—for these operations, so that ASCII could be directly executed by teletypewriters.
+So the American Standard Code for Information Interchange (ASCII) standardized two separate characters—“carriage return” and “line feed”—for these operations, so that ASCII could be directly executed by teletypewriters.
 That’s why headers in HTTP are separated by \r\n, even though modern computers have no mechanical carriage. once cursor_x goes past 787 pixels.Not 800, because we started at pixel 13 and I want to leave an even gap on both sides.
+The sequence is shown in Figure 3.
 Wrapping the text this way makes it possible to read more than a single line.

 Here’s a widget demonstrating that concept:

-Scrolling text
+Scrolling Text

-Scrolling introduces a layer of indirection between page coordinates (this text is 132 pixels from the top of the page) and screen coordinates (since you’ve scrolled 60 pixels down, this text is 72 pixels from the top of the screen).
-Generally speaking, a browser lays out the page—determines where everything on the page goes—in terms of page coordinates and then renders the page—draws everything—in terms of screen coordinates.Sort of.
+Scrolling introduces a layer of indirection between page coordinates (this text is 132 pixels from the top of the page) and screen coordinates (since you’ve scrolled 60 pixels down, this text is 72 pixels from the top of the screen)—see Figure 5.
+Generally speaking, a browser lays out the page—determines where everything on the page goes—in terms of page coordinates and then rasters the page—draws everything—in terms of screen coordinates.Sort of.
 What actually happens is that the page is first drawn into a bitmap or GPU texture, then that bitmap/texture is shifted according to the scroll, and the result is rendered to the screen.
 Chapter 11 will have more on this topic.

-The difference between page and screen coordinates
+Figure 5: The difference between page and screen coordinates.

 Our browser will have the same split.
 Right now load computes both the position of each character and draws it: layout and rendering.
 Let’s instead have a layout function to compute and store the position of each character, and a separate draw function to then draw each character based on the stored position.
 This way, layout can operate with page coordinates and only draw needs to think about screen coordinates.